How to Help Kids Accept Their Bodies and Celebrate Body Diversity

 Reminding kids of those filters encourages good media literacy.
-Yes, models and celebrities have pores and cellulite like the rest of us, but they also have their own makeup artists, personal trainers, and Photoshoppers who airbrush the heck out of their images.
+Yes, models and celebrities have pores and cellulite like the rest of us, but they also have their own makeup artists, personal trainers, and photo editors who airbrush the heck out of their images.

 Beyond this, talk to preteens about how natural it is to have body and weight changes.
 Preteens get round.
 Yes, that soft, squishy tummy is normal.
 Adolescence is the time of life, second only to infancy, when the body and brain grow exponentially.
 In the preteen years, the body needs to obtain extra fat weight, and that increase in body proportions provides reserves that help fuel important teenage growth.

-If preteens are allowed to round out naturally, without interference from well-meaning parents or health care providers, most of that roundness turns to growth.
+If preteens are allowed to round out naturally, without interference from well-meaning parents or health care providers, most of that roundness encourages healthy growth and maturation.
 Interfering with your child’s weight by putting them on a diet or by encouraging unnatural “six-pack” abs may stunt the development of their brain and height, never mind their self-esteem.

 Not that there’s anything wrong with that.
 (Fat storage, I mean.)